-COLLECTIVE WORSHIP
+COLLECTIVE WORSHIP/ COLLECTIVE REFLECTING

-In accordance with statutory requirements, pupils take part in a daily act of worship (to reflect and thank).
+In accordance with statutory requirements, pupils take part in a daily act of reflecting and thanking.
 This school is not directly or formally connected to any religious affiliation.
 The assemblies will be led by teachers or by visitors such as our local Vicar.